olga-2021/Final_Project/README.md

  - Finally we performed visualizations using a multitude of variables to see how the variables predicted having a stroke vs not:
  <img width="760" alt="Screen Shot 2021-11-28 at 8 41 38 PM" src="https://user-images.githubusercontent.com/86524863/143796269-8ceee92d-e437-495a-834a-4bb886621403.png">

-## Communication Plan
- - To accomplish our task, the most important requirement is communication between our team members.
-We communicate using slack, creating zoom chats weekly to go over where we are and what needs to be done, and working together during class time to delineate responsibilities that each person can then go and accomplish on their own.

 ## Database
  - We have to be able to store and share our data that we will use collectively in a public database that everyone has access to.
 We have taken our dataset from Kaggle in CSV format, imported that data as a table in a SQLite Database, then upload it to DBHub.io and make it public with all of our team members.
 This allows every team member to download that database to use in our analysis and machine learning modeling.
  - Data source: https://www.kaggle.com/fedesoriano/stroke-prediction-dataset